rives-io/riv/docs/developing-cartridges.md

 Odin,
 Zig, and Nelua.
 These are the ones recommended because they are compiled.
-You can also use scripting programming languages, will cover next section.
+You can also use scripting programming languages, which will be covered in the next section.

 By the way, the official SDK come for compiler for C, C++, Nelua, and RIV minimal OS also comes with Luajit interpreter for Lua 5.1.